We offer 2 different types of psychodynamic psychotherapy:

 therapy differs from traditional psychodynamic therapy, being more focused and with the therapist being more active in the therapy room.

-This type of talking therapy is a longer term therapy, underaken once or twice weekly, that aims to help people with psychological issues.
+This type of talking therapy is a longer term therapy, undertaken once or twice weekly, that aims to help people with psychological issues.
 It helps a client to understand and change complex, deep-seated, and often unconsciously based, emotional and relationship problems by reducing symptoms and alleviating distress.

 The relationship with the therapist is a crucial element in the therapy.
 The therapist offers a confidential and private setting which facilitates a process where unconscious patterns of the patient’s inner world becomes reflected in the patient’s relationship with the therapist (transference).
 This process helps patients to gradually identify these patterns and, in becoming conscious of them, to develop the capacity to understand and change them.
 In order for this process to unfold, you’ll find that the therapist will be relatively quiet and contemplative in the room, allowing for free association and non directed expression.